hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 Retrospectives help the team to take a step back from the day-to-day business and to reflect on what's happened in the past iteration.
-The team gets to discuss about problems and risks, annoyances and moments of frustration, but also about successes and progress.
-All of this has the intention to find a way to eliminate the bad and encourage the good things in the future.
+The team gets to discuss about problems and risks, annoyances and moments of frustration, but also about success stories and progress.
+The intention of this is to find a way to eliminate the bad and encourage the good things in the future.

-Every Retrospective will be facilitated by one person (the facilitator) who will prepare and setup the retro and guide the team.
+Every retrospective will be facilitated by one person (the facilitator) who will prepare and setup the retro and guide the team.
 There are different approaches on how to facilitate a good retro and there are more books than you will want to read about that specific topic so I won't go into detail here [^1].